MicrosoftDocs/azure-docs/articles/firewall/firewall-copilot.md

 - **Needs improvement** - Select if any detail in the results is incorrect or incomplete, based on your assessment.
 - **Inappropriate** - Select if the results contain questionable, ambiguous, or potentially harmful information.

 For each feedback option, you can provide additional information in the subsequent dialog box.
-Whenever possible, and especially when the result is **Needs improvement**, please write a few words explaining how the outcome can be improved.
-If you entered prompts specific to Azure Firewall and the results are not related, please include that information.
+Whenever possible, and especially when the result is **Needs improvement**, write a few words explaining how the outcome can be improved.
+If you entered prompts specific to Azure Firewall and the results aren't related, include that information.

 ### Through Copilot in Azure

 Use the **like** and **dislike** buttons at the bottom of each completed prompt.
 For either feedback option, you can provide additional information in the subsequent dialog box.
 Whenever possible, and especially when you dislike a response, write a few words explaining how the outcome can be improved.
-If you entered prompts specific to Azure Firewall and the results are not related, please include that information.
+If you entered prompts specific to Azure Firewall and the results aren't related, include that information.

 ## Privacy and data security in Security Copilot

-When you interact with Security Copilot (via the Security Copilot portal or via the Copilot in Azure experience) to get Azure Firewall data, Copilot pulls that data from Azure Firewall.
+When you interact with Security Copilot to get Azure Firewall data, Copilot pulls that data from Azure Firewall.
 The prompts, the data retrieved, and the output shown in the prompt results are processed and stored within the Copilot service.
 For more information, see [Privacy and data security in Microsoft Security Copilot](/copilot/security/privacy-data-security).

 ## Related content